- Home - v3

 If you want additional notification prior to treatment, or have further questions, please contact Shannon Farrant at sfarrant@lakestevenswa.gov or (425) 622-9442.
 This treatment is regulated by a permit through the Washington State Department of Ecology.

-Lake Stevens Eurasian Milfoil Management
+Lake Stevens Aquatic Vegetation Management Management

 Lake Stevens wouldn’t be Lake Stevens without the lake.
 And because of that, we're taking steps to ensure that the lake is here for many generations to come.
-Two of those steps are managing the Eurasian Milfoil (invasive species) and algae (natural occurrence).
-The following link will connect to Aquatechnex's Lake Stevens treatment page: www.lakestevensmilfoil.wordpress.com.
+Invasive and noxious weed species, as well as, nuisance aquatic vegetation are managed on the Lake to balance the importance of the native vegetation for the aquatic ecosystem while still preserving the recreational use of the lake.

 Algae Management